 Rick's Free Auto Repair Advice

-How to test automotive electrical issues with a test light
+How to diagnose electrical issues with an automotive test light

-Use a test light to diagnose electrical issues
+Use an automotive test light to diagnose electrical issues

 There are two types of automotive test lights; powered and unpowered.
-The unpowered test light versions are the most common and least costly.
-I’ll show you how to use an unpowered light to check fuses, connectors and ground connections.
+Both types can test for power and ground, but the powered units can check for ground more easily.
+The unpowered automotive test light is the most common and least costly.
+I’ll show you how to use an unpowered light to check fuses, connectors, and ground connections.

 How to use your light to check for a good ground connection